 1. AgentCall

-Best for: AI agents that need their own programmable phone number for SMS, OTP extraction, AI voice answering, and outbound calls.
+Best for: AI agents that need their own programmable phone number for SMS, OTP extraction, AI voice answering, outbound calls, and memory that survives between calls.

 Key features:

-- Programmable US and Canada local numbers via API
+- Programmable US and Canada numbers (local, mobile, toll-free) via API

 - OTP extraction from inbound SMS (

-sms.waitForOTP()) - MCP server with 23 tools, works inside Claude, Cursor and Windsurf
+sms.waitForOTP()) - Hosted MCP server with 60 tools, works inside Claude, Cursor, and Windsurf with no local install

 Limitations: US and Canada only.
 Numbers route through licensed VoIP carriers, so we can't guarantee a given number passes any third-party platform's carrier-type check.
-No IVR or call center features (by design).
+Higher per-message cost than a pure CPaaS, which matters at high notification volume.
+No IVR trees, queues, or contact center features: the AI can transfer a live call to a human, but there is no routing or hold-queue layer.

 2. Twilio